LatridellActiveX/Medorium-Roster/api/README.md

 # Auth

-### Note: Request with invalid body/query/params will error in this data format
+### Note: Request with invalid body/query/params will error with ResponseZodError

 ```json
 [